Zvonimir Soldo: VfB Stuttgart

 he would lead VfB Stuttgart on the pitch as captain nearly 200 times.

 During this period, Soldo played another 300 times in the Bundesliga and 47 times in European competitions, won the German cup in 1997 and reached the European Cup Winners' Cup final in 1998, as well as finishing as runner-up in the 2002–03 campaign.

-After being an exemplary sportsman and role model for younger players all these years, Soldo played his last Bundesliga match for Stuttgart on 6 May 2006.
+Soldo played his last Bundesliga match for Stuttgart on 6 May 2006.

 In recognition of his merits, Soldo received the Staufer medal, a decoration awarded by the state of Baden-Württemberg.

 International career

 Soldo was also a long-time member of the national team and made his debut for Croatia in an April 1994 friendly match away against Slovakia, coming on as a 46th-minute substitute for Slavko Ištvanić.
 He earned a total of 61 caps, scoring 3 goals and was an important member of the squad that finished third in the 1998 World Cup and also made notable appearances at the Euro 96 and 2002 FIFA World Cups.
 His final international was a June 2002 FIFA World Cup match against Italy and Soldo retired from international football after that tournament.